Course Outline

 Requirements

-• An understanding of SQL and relational database concepts
+• An understanding of SQL and relational database concepts for government applications

 • Experience with application development in Java or similar languages